helloitsurdvq/VietnameseStockArticleClassification/README.md

 README.md
 ```
 ### Data Source
-Vietnamese major articles on business and finance (CafeF, VnExpress etc.)
+Vietnamese major articles on business and finance (CafeF, VnExpress etc.).

 ### Contributing 🔧
 If you want to contribute to this project and make it better with new ideas, your pull request is very welcomed.